Connect Azure Active Directory (Azure AD) data to Azure Sentinel

 From the data connectors gallery, select Azure Active Directory and then select Open connector page.

-Mark the check boxes next to the logs you want to stream into Azure Sentinel, and click Connect.
+Mark the check boxes next to the log types you want to stream into Azure Sentinel (see above), and select Connect.

 In this document, you learned how to connect Azure Active Directory to Azure Sentinel.
 To learn more about Azure Sentinel, see the following articles: